tensorflow/community/rfcs/20181029-more-flexible-concurrency.md

 For example, in High Energy Physics (HEP), we do a lot of very large scale batch processing.
 Our goal is generally "high throughput computing" - we want to process an enormous number of data chunks as fast as possible, but we don't care about the order in which they are processed at all.
-We also would like more hooks to manage threads, something like a plug-in mechanism for concurrency engines.
+We would like more hooks to manage threads, something like a plug-in mechanism for concurrency engines.

 Each chunk needs to be processed by a large number of tasks (from a few tens to a few thousand) where each task is doing a transformation on a given chunk.
 Our